alinlab/Confident_classifier/README.md

 # Training Confidence-Calibrated Classifier for Detecting Out-of-Distribution Samples

-This code is for the paper "Training Confidence-Calibrated Classifier for Detecting Out-of-Distribution Samples".
-Some parts are from [odin-pytorch](https://github.com/ShiyuLiang/odin-pytorch).
+This project is for the paper "Training Confidence-Calibrated Classifier for Detecting Out-of-Distribution Samples".
+Some codes are from [odin-pytorch](https://github.com/ShiyuLiang/odin-pytorch).

 ## Preliminaries